inge4pres/zigmirror.com/README.md

 8. Modify `wrangler.jsonc` with the name of the bucket (<MYBUCKET>) and the R2 URL (`BUCKET_PUBLIC_URL`)

+9. Add your static website assets to the `public/` directory (HTML, CSS, etc.)

-9. Deploy the worker
+10. Deploy the worker

        npx wrangler deploy

-10. Fetch the worker public URL
+11. Fetch the worker public URL

-11. Configure the DNS for the domain using the root address (`@`), type CNAME, setting the Name with the worker URL from previous step
+12. Configure the DNS for the domain using the root address (`@`), type CNAME, setting the Name with the worker URL from previous step

 ### Costs